 If relaxation is what you're looking for, head to the outdoor relax pool.
 It's specifically designed to be calm and tranquil with the help of Jacuzzis®* - a great place to de-stress.
 Sunbeds, parasols and towels are included.

-A great kids' club offering activities and entertainment for little ones aged 4-12 years.
+A great hotel-run kids' club offering activities and entertainment for little ones aged 4-12 years.

 Lotus Far East Asian à la carte restaurant*

 Tuck into speciality dishes from the Far East here.